About Us Contact Shop

 With the Basilica Cistern being very close to Hagia Sophia, we decided to make the short few minute walk over.

 Being a hot summer day, we instantly felt relieved as we descended underground into the ancient Byzantine cistern.
-As we walked through the dark large room, dim lights lit up the pillars.
+And as we walked through the dark large room, dim lights lit up the pillars.
 You could almost feel how old it was.

 Istiklal Street

 If you’re looking for an afternoon or evening of exploring and shopping, then definitely head on over to Istiklal Street.
-Being a major tourist destination, you’ll find all sorts of clothing stores, local and international.
+It’s one of Istanbul’s most famous pedestrian avenues, and you’ll find all sorts of clothing stores, local and international.

-However, there are also live performances, small alleyways with coffee shops (We recommend Mandabatmaz; great Turkish coffee!), carts with grilled corn on the cob, chestnuts, and pretzels, and plenty of shops with gelato and Turkish Delight.
+However, there are also live performances, small alleyways with coffee shops (we recommend Mandabatmaz; great Turkish coffee!), carts with grilled corn on the cob, chestnuts, pretzels, and plenty of shops with gelato and Turkish Delight.

-Along the way, you will also find old cathedrals and museums dedicated to certain parts of their culture.
+Along the way, you’ll also find old cathedrals and museums dedicated to certain parts of their culture.

 You can definitely make a day of it on Istiklal Street.